monopole/snt/environment.md

 ```
 ## Retry

-Clust manipulation commands are asynchronous; they
+Cluster manipulation commands are asynchronous.
-don't wait for the cluster to 'obey' the command before
+Subsequent actions may need to wait a bit, or more
-returning.
+robustly, retry a query that confirms some state has

-Subsequent actions may need to wait, or more robustly,
+been reached.

-be prepared to retry.
-The following count-limited
+The following function adds a retry loop to any
-retry function is used through the tutorial.
+command.

 <!-- @funcRetry @env @test -->
 ```